dpritchard/frair/README.md

 ```

 ## Citing
-**Pritchard, D. W.**, Paterson, R. A., Bovy, H. C. and Barrios-O'Neill, D.  2017.
+Pritchard, D. W., Paterson, R. A., Bovy, H. C. and Barrios-O'Neill, D.  2017.
 [FRAIR: an R package for fitting and comparing consumer functional responses][pritchard:2017:8].  *Methods in Ecology and Evolution*, 8:11 1528-1534.

 ## Contributing
 We welcome contributors of all skill levels!
 If you would like to contribute to this project please [contact Daniel][dpcontact].